 - Stephanie studied Business Administration and Management at Howard University and holds a Grants Manager certification from Management Concepts.

 Layla creates, implements, and oversees AFSI’s communication and digital learning strategies and is continuously working to improve the distribution and impact of the institute’s scientific program outputs.
 Working closely with her colleagues, she develops and executes a cohesive outreach strategy using video, print, and online methods, including but not limited to the organization’s website, newsletter, and social media platform.
 She is also responsible for developing, managing, and advancing AFSI’s e-learning program, as well as working with scientific and operations staff to plan and conduct online trainings, workshops, and webinars.

 - Science communication

-- Digital content management
+- Digital content management and learning management systems

 - Layla joined the team in August 2017 as a Communications Associate.